quteron/javascript-fundamentals/functions/README.md

 And what about types?
 The situation is the same as with variable declaration, the type of the argument is calculated dynamically in runtime.
 So you can pass parameters of different types in each function call, all of them will be accepted.

 Keep in mind that all arguments are passed by value in *Javascrip*.
-So if we will pass *Number* argument to the function and will try to update it value inside, we won't see updated value after returning from the function:
+So if we pass primitive (e.g. *Number*) to the function and try to update it value inside, we won't see updated value outside after returning from the function:
 ```javascript
 function incrementByFive(a) {
   console.log("Here is an input value - " + a + ".");